Dutch ovens are incredibly hardy and versatile pieces of cookware traditionally used on a campfire. But can you use a Dutch oven on an electric stove?

 Dutch Ovens are a fantastic way to make homemade stew, soup, and chili.

-Return the oven to the boil turn it down cover and simmer for 25-30 minutes.
+Return the oven to a boil turn it down cover and simmer for 25-30 minutes.
 You can add chopped potatoes and simmer for a further 20 minutes or you can serve casserole with your condiments on the side.
 (Rice, potato, or other steamed vegetables).

 There you have a healthy, hearty, inexpensive meal on the table in around 1 hour.
 Perfect…